f5devcentral/f5-agility-labs-nginx/docs/class5/module3/lab1/lab1.rst

 Review the Arcadia Finance Micro-Services-Based App Deployment
 ==============================================================

-In this section, we'll review the Arcadia Finance application deployment in Kubernetes.
+In this section, we'll review the Arcadia Finance application and then Nginx Plus Ingress Controller with App Protect deployment in Kubernetes.

 To visualize the application deployment, we've setup an open source utility named Argo Continuous Deployment, or Argo CD for short.